cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 - Automation - Contemporary software development relies on numerous automated processes, such as Continuous Integration/Continuous Delivery (CI/CD) and DevOps pipelines.
 Leveraging automation helps to ensure that processes are deterministic, bolstering the attestation and verification mechanisms we rely on for supply chain security.
 Infrastructure and its security controls should be defined as Infrastructure as Code (IaC) and deployed in an automated fashion.
 IaC allows system changes to be governed by source code management tools that integrate into enterprise identity management solutions.
 This further reduces the likelihood of varying configurations across environments through "write once, deploy many".
 - Authorization in Controlled Environments - To reduce the impact of compromise, the entities (human or software) and environments involved in the software production lifecycle should be clearly defined and limited in scope.
 Permissions for human or software operators should be granted on a "least privilege" basis to ensure that roles have the minimum permissions required and are periodically re-evaluated.
 This guidance is valid at all stages of the supply chain from source code identity and access management to the deployment process.
 - Secure Authentication - Identities are to be determined with certainty.
 For interacting at any stage of the supply chain, entities should mutually authenticate their identities prior to interaction[^16].
 Such authentication methods should be "hardened" beyond standard password authentication by either (a) a public key infrastructure (ie, public private SSH key pairs), (b) multi-factor authentication (MFA), or (c) explicit limiting of an authentication mechanism to particular activities (i.e. through a secondary "app password" or personal access token).
 Post authentication, the activities of entities should be monitored to detect suspicious or unauthorized activities.
-The software factory creates multiple pipelines configured to build a software artefact.
-It is composed of individual build stages chained together to retrieve the source code and dependencies, then scan, test, build and deploy the final artefact.
+The software factory creates multiple pipelines configured to build a software artifact.
+It is composed of individual build stages chained together to retrieve the source code and dependencies, then scan, test, build and deploy the final artifact.
 The software factory relies heavily upon infrastructure and security-as-code to allow automated instantiation of pipelines, leading to the creation of multiple immutable pipelines.
 To eliminate the chance of error or misconfiguration there should be no manual configuration in place.
 This also leads to a system that is capable of performing a high level of automated security testing to validate its configuration and verify its products.

 In this paper, we explore this methodology for securing a software supply chain in five stages: